fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v1.0.12/Register-AzureRmAutomationDscNode.md

 ```

 ### -AllowModuleOverwrite
-Specifies whether new configurations that this DSC node downloads from the azure_2 Automation DSC pull server replace the existing modules already on the target node.
+Specifies whether new configurations that this DSC node downloads from the Azure Automation DSC pull server replace the existing modules already on the target node.

 ```yaml
 Type: Boolean